klee/klee.github.io/tutorials/testing-regex.md

 On startup, KLEE prints the directory used to store output (in this case `klee-out-1`).
 By default klee will use the first free `klee-out-N` directory and also create a `klee-last` symlink which will point to the most recent created directory.
 You can specify a directory to use for outputs using the `-output-dir=path` command line argument.

 While KLEE is running, it will print status messages for "important" events, for example when it finds an error in the program.
-In this case, KLEE detected to invalid memory accesses on lines 23 and 25 of our test program.
+In this case, KLEE detected two invalid memory accesses on lines 23 and 25 of our test program.
 We'll look more at this in a moment.

 Finally, when KLEE finishes execution it prints out a few statistics about the run.
 Here we see that KLEE executed a total of ~6 million instructions, explored 7,692 paths, and generated 22 test cases.